 Was Your Nest Recently Installed?

-If your Nest thermostat was recently installed, it may take a couple of days for Nest to learn your heating and cooling patterns.
+If your Nest thermostat was recently installed, like after moving house, it may take a couple of days for Nest to learn your heating and cooling patterns.
 If you just installed Nest, it is best to wait 48 hours before worrying about if the thermostat is reading the correct temperature.

 If after two or three days, your Nest thermostat still is not reading the temperature correctly, Nest recommends holding down the Nest button for five seconds.
 This will reset your Nest thermostat and it should fix any problems you are having.